theSmaw/bars/README.md

 Used in conjunctions with Lerna to allow semantic versions of packages to be derived from commit messages.

+### Webpack

+Allows simple(ish) bundling of JavaScript and static assets.
+Allows easily managed-by-environment optimisation through tree-shaking and minification, source-maps, and automatic compilation on changes.

 ### Yarn

 A faster (better caching and optimisation) alternative to npm for dependency package management.